Werner von Fritsch

-Thomas Ludwig Werner Freiherr von Fritsch (4 August 1880 – 22 September 1939) was a member of the German High Command.
-He was Commander-in-Chief of the German Army from February 1934 until February 1938, when he was forced to resign after he was falsely accused of being homosexual.
-His ousting was a major step in Adolf Hitler's establishment of tighter control over the armed forces.
+Thomas Ludwig Werner Freiherr von Fritsch (4 August 1880 – 22 September 1939) was a German Generaloberst (full general) who served as Commander-in-Chief of the German Army from February 1934 until February 1938, when he was forced to resign after he was falsely accused of being homosexual.
+The ousting of Fritsch and War Minister Blomberg, in the Blomberg-Fritsch affair, was a major step in Adolf Hitler's establishment of tighter control over the armed forces.
 Just over a year later, before the outbreak of World War II, Fritsch was recalled as Colonel-in-chief of the 12th Artillery Regiment.
-He died in battle in Poland early in the war.
+He died in battle in Poland early in the war, the second German general to perish in that conflict after Wilhelm Fritz von Roettig.

 Early life

 Fritsch was born in Benrath in the Rhine Province of the German Empire.
 He entered the Prussian Army at the age of 18; in 1901, he transferred to the Prussian Military Academy.
 In 1911, he was appointed to the German General Staff, where he served during World War I.